 Once again thank you very much for your comments and kind support.
 Dad’s Caregiver

-is listed in the “integrative therapies” guide as enhancing Revlimid.
+is listed in both the “integrative and supplement therapies” guide in the Multiple Myeloma Cancer Coaching program.

-A positive attitude and frequent, moderate exercise should also help your dad manage his MM.
+A positive attitude and frequent, moderate exercise should also help your dad manage his MM Dx.
 Frequent, moderate exercise will help maintain your dad’s bone health.

 As for your dad’s chemo-induced peripheral neuropathy (CIPN), many MMers experience this side effect of Velcade.
 According to research, approximately 60-65% of MMers experience grade 2,3 CIPN.
 I will link possible therapies below.